 - 3 mcg of Vitamin K for optimal blood health

 What about the avocado calories?
 Many of you may ask this question.
 Well, according to a study, one half (1/2) of a Hass variety avocado yields 112 KCal.
 This number actually accounts for an increase in food satisfaction.
 As a result, an individual may have less desire to eat after avocado consumption.
-If you are in the midst of weight management, try adding avocado to your meal and see the result!
+If you are in the middle of weight management, try adding avocado to your meal and see the result!

 Health Benefits of Avocado

 - Decreases the risk of heart problems, as evidenced by a study.
 Also helps in preventing stroke and diabetes.

 - Has anti-inflammatory properties, omega 3 fatty acid, that reduce the degree of rheumatoid arthritis and osteoarthritis.